umccr/orcabus/lib/workload/stateless/postgres_manager/README.md

 2. `orcabus-create-pg-login-role`

-    Create a role with login credentials used for this microservice.
+    Create a role with login credentials used for the microservice to use.
     The name of the role would be the microservice name itself, and the credential will be saved into the secret manager.
-The secret manager name is saved to `orcabus/microservice/${microserviceName}`.
+The secret manager name is saved to `orcabus/${microserviceName}/rdsLoginCredential`.

     Note: this will only work if the DbAuthType is configured to `USERNAME_PASSWORD`.